signalfx/integrations/metricproxy/README.md

 ### REQUIREMENTS AND DEPENDENCIES

+The SignalFx metric proxy must be deployed on a Linux system that is capable of running Go v1.6.
 All dependencies for this Go project are included in `/Godeps` in the project repository.

 We recommend placing the proxy either on the same server as another existing metrics aggregator or on a central server that is already receiving datapoints, such as Graphite's carbon database.